apache/sling-site/src/main/jbake/content/documentation/bundles/scripting/scripting-jsp.md

 * Attributes
     * base - The base resource under which to retrieve the child resource, will only be considered if a relative path is specified.
     * path - The path of the resource to retrieve, if relative, the base resource must be specified.
-    * defaultValue - The default value to return if no value exists for the key.
-If specified, this takes precedence over returnClass.
-    * returnClass - The class into which to coerce the returned value.
     * var - The name of the variable to which to save the resource.
 * Since: 1.3